AnErrupTion/MyFastEmulator/README.md

 <div align="center"><img src=".github/screenshot.png" alt="MyFastEmulator Screenshot" /></div>
 <p align="center">Made with 💝 for <img src="https://raw.githubusercontent.com/anythingcodes/slack-emoji-for-techies/gh-pages/emoji/tux.png" align="top" width="24" /></p>

+## NOTE
+MyFastEmulator v2 development has started.
+To download and test it, please go to the branch "mfe-v2".

 ## Introduction

 MyFastEmulator is a fork of the <a href="https://github.com/wimpysworld/quickemu">Quickemu</a> project which aims to be a more complete and user-friendly version than Quickemu.
 But overall, it allows you to easily manage your QEMU virtual machines without any hassle.
 Each